jtyr/openvpn_pki/README.md

 openvpn_pki
 ===========

-Simple `Makefile` which helps to create OpenVPN PKI for the server and clients.
+Simple `Makefile` which helps to manage OpenVPN PKI for the server and clients.

 Usage